 And Savile had an extremely high profile – it is difficult to imagine him slipping in and out of the race unnoticed.
 There is no credible evidence of cheating, and on this occasion – only – we should give him the benefit of the doubt.

 Coe and Ovett, though?
 I think the jury’s still out.

-Postscript: after I put a link to this story on Chiltern Harriers’ Facebook page, a fellow Harrier posted this:
+Postscript: after I put a link to this story on Chiltern Harriers’ Facebook page, a fellow Harrier called Ian Chapman posted this:

 “Much as I hate to defend him I ran most of the London Marathon with, or close to, Jimmy Savile in 1983 although he pulled away and beat me by a few minutes in the end.”

-I found in the results for that year that the runner in question did indeed finish about eight minutes behind Savile.
+I was able to confirm from that year’s results that Mr Chapman did indeed finish about eight minutes behind Savile.
 As this was the year of Savile’s fastest London Marathon time (3.33.59) this suggests to me that his other results are also likely to be genuine.
 It seems that not all marathon runners are good people.